serge-community/zing/README.md

 We are [currently working](https://github.com/evernote/zing/issues/25) to provide an out-of-the-box installation method.
-In the mean-time, one can experiment to run zing from source, although we are not committed to support it.
+In the mean-time, one can experiment to run Zing from source, although we are not committed to support it.